lambdaclass/lambdaclass_hacking_learning_path/README.md

 ---
 > You can choose a life of ease and comfort or you can choose a life of service and adventure - Jeff Bezos

-> A boring codebase doesn't make a bored developer, on the contrary, it frees developers up to think about important stuff and deliver value to the business.
-Just as I want my language to be boring so I can focus on interesting stuff, I also want my tech stack to be boring - the interesting bits should be in the value added, not the stuff under that.
+> My algorithm has always been: You put smart people together, you give them a lot of freedom, create an atmosphere where everyone talks to everyone else.
+They're not hiding in the corner with their own little thing.
+They talk to everybody else.
+And you  provide the best infrastructure.
+The best computers and so on that people can work with and make everyone partners. - Jim Simons

 > Top-down management leveraging command-and-control hierarchies are for the mahogany boardrooms of yesteryear.
 We are navigators, adventurers, and explorers of the future.
 We are married to the sea - Yearn's Blue Pill

-> "With great power, comes great responsibility" probably Uncle Ben, but who knows.
+> A boring codebase doesn't make a bored developer, on the contrary, it frees developers up to think about important stuff and deliver value to the business.
+Just as I want my language to be boring so I can focus on interesting stuff, I also want my tech stack to be boring - the interesting bits should be in the value added, not the stuff under that.

 ## Introduction
 Welcome!
 This is a guide intended to aid employees in their first days in the company.